 Once you’ve determined what your essential payments are, begin eliminating or reducing expenses in other categories.
 Here are a few examples of easy ways to cut down on monthly spending:

-- Switch to a cheaper service provider to reduce your monthly bills
+- Switch to a cheaper phone and/or internet service provider to reduce your monthly bills.

 2. Make a Plan and Stick to It